- Why it’s important to have the right people in the right seats

 - What to do when you find the right person in the wrong seat

 - How company culture can help ensure the right people are in the right seats

-Crafting a Leadership Team is one of the most effective ways to ensure that an organization can grow and succeed even when the Acquisition Entrepreneur steps away from the day-to-day operations.
+Crafting a Leadership Team is one of the most effective ways to ensure an organization can grow and succeed even when the Acquisition Entrepreneur steps away from the day-to-day operations.
 When you have the right people overseeing the objectives and Key Performance Indicators (KPIs) for each department, the company is more likely to succeed.

 The Right People In The Right Seats

-It’s entirely possible for someone to be a strong worker with a critical mind, but have their talents and abilities wasted because they’re doing the wrong job.
+It’s entirely possible for someone to be a strong worker with a critical mind but have their talents and abilities wasted because they’re doing the wrong job.

 The right seat, on the other hand, means that “each of your employees is working within his or her area of greatest skill and inside your organization.”
-It also means that the roles and responsibilities they are tasked with are complemented by their own unique skillset.
+It also means that the roles and responsibilities they are tasked with are complemented by their own unique skills.